top of page

 Are there fees for remortgaging?

 Many mortgage deals involve an Arrangement Fee, which could be a fixed sum or a percentage of the total loan.
 You can usually choose whether to pay this upfront or add it to the mortgage total.
-Depending on the type of mortgage there might also be an additional booking fee of £100 to £200.
+If this is added to the loan you will be paying interest on this over the term of the Mortgage.
+Depending on the type of mortgage there might also be an additional booking fee.

 You may have to pay Legal Fees, although these come free with some lenders.